bozzerreaneaux/teamcity/README.md

 # teamcity
-Mostly Teamcity support and automation scripts and stuff
+Mostly TeamCity support and automation scripts and stuff